-Deuel Ross serves as Senior Counsel at the NAACP Legal Defense & Educational Fund, Inc. (LDF).
-In that capacity, Deuel uses litigation, public education and other advocacy strategies to ensure that Black people have equal access to the political process and to educational opportunities.
+Deuel Ross is a Senior Counsel at the NAACP Legal Defense and Educational Fund, Inc. (“LDF”).
+In that role, he uses litigation and advocacy to ensure equal access to educational opportunities and the political process for people of color.

 Deuel co-led the team in People First of Alabama v.
 Merrill, where, after a trial, a U.S. district court ruled that Alabama’s restrictive absentee voting rules violated the Voting Rights Act, and is lead counsel in Greater Birmingham Ministries v.
 Merrill, a voting rights case that he argued before the U.S. Court of Appeals for the Eleventh Circuit.
 He has led or worked on successful challenges to other discriminatory voting laws in Alabama, Arkansas, Missouri, and South Carolina.
 And he served on the trial team and co-wrote the appellate briefs in Veasey v.
 Abbott, the successful case against Texas’s voter ID law.

 Deuel also represents students of color in school desegregation cases in Alabama, Louisiana, Tennessee and elsewhere.
 He played a lead role in negotiating a new comprehensive, multi-year settlement with Connecticut in the landmark Sheff v.
 O’Neill case.
 And he argued Banks v.
 St. James Parish School Board in the U.S. Court of Appeals for the Fifth Circuit, where the Court found that charter schools can be held accountable to desegregation orders.